tveness/spinchain-papers/README.md

 * A copy of the shorter paper itself, in `short-paper`
 * Scripts to automatically reproduce both the running of simulations and generation of all figures in the shorter paper, in `short-paper-figure-code`
 * A copy of the longer paper itself, in `long-paper`
-* Scripts to automatically reproduce both the running of simulations and generation of all figures in the longer paper, in `long-paper-figure-code`
+* Scripts to automatically plot all figures in the longer paper from data, in `long-paper-figure-code`, scripts to reproduce data generation to be added in future